Cedric Sharpe

-Cedric Sharpe, ARCM, Hon RAM (13 April 1891 – 1978) was a British cellist, composer and music professor of the early to mid-20th century.
+Cedric Sharpe, ARCM, Hon RAM (13 April 1891 – 7 July 1978) was a British cellist, composer and music professor of the early to mid-20th century.
 He studied cello at the Royal College of Music later becoming professor of cello at the Royal Academy of Music – the start of a teaching career that was to span almost four decades before he retired in 1966 at the age of 75.
 During the inter-War years he became a prominent player of both chamber and orchestral music; his repertoire included both British and European contemporary music.
-He recorded for HMV and was broadcast by the BBC.
+He recorded for His Master's Voice and was broadcast by the BBC.
 He composed a number of original pieces mostly for solo cello with piano accompaniment.

 Early life

 Cedric Sharpe was born in Maida Vale, London, England, in 1891, the son of Herbert Sharpe a professor of piano and composer at the Royal College of Music in London.
 From the age of seven he studied under Tennyson Werge, a cellist who had performed with his father in London concerts.
 He continued his studies with the cellist W. H. Squire at the Royal College of Music gaining a scholarship there in 1907 at the age of 16.
 After completing his studies he left the Royal College of Music in 1912.
 In 1913 he married Evelyn Blanche Jennings a composer of songs and settings of poems; they had a son and a daughter.